 How Much Does an HRIS Cost?

-The cost of Human Resource Information Systems largely differs per provider and is often dependent on the number of users and the type of feature package.
+Costs vary per provider and are often dependent on the number of users and the type of feature package.
 HRIS providers usually charge on a monthly basis with pricing typically ranging from $1 to $15 per employee.
 Companies that charge per user can get rather expensive if you’re working with a large team.

 FAQs